HumanCellAtlas/metadata-schema/docs/structure.md

 1. Adhere to [FAIR data principles](https://www.force11.org/group/fairgroup/fairprinciples) ([paper](https://www.nature.com/articles/sdata201618))

-The primary motivations for entity model chosen to describe the HCA metadata standard are to:
+The primary motivations for the entity model chosen to describe the HCA metadata standard are to:

 1. Handle transitions between biomaterial and file entities
 1. Enable independent versioning of schemas representing different entities